simone-sanfratello/fastify-peekaboo/doc/README.md

 }
 ```

-match with a function, in this case only if `response` has no `authorization` header
+match using a function, in this case only if `response` has no `authorization` header

 ```js
 response: {